 Incentives & rebates

-One factor not widely known is that car manufacturers and companies that deliver cars to dealerships will offer factory incentives for the dealers known as “Dealer Incentives.”
+One factor not widely known is those vehicle manufacturers, and companies that deliver cars to dealerships will offer factory incentives for the dealers called “Dealer Incentives.”

-It is at these dealerships at the end of the month where the best deals can be found.
-As noted a dealer has to make around $2,000 per car.
+It is at these dealerships at the end of the month where the best deals can be found, and as noted, a dealer has to make around $2,000 per car.
 However, if the staff can sell 100 units with a $500 bonus on each, there might be room for a couple of cars to be sold each month at cost or with some extra amenities to qualify for the dealer incentives.

 It is usually an all-or-nothing- incentive for the dealership to sell more cars.